Seraaron/agora/srd/subsystems/Martial Combat.md

 -   Most moves require a particular [[Jobs|job]] or a choice of jobs to be used properly.
     -   When you see the double-bar symbol ∥ it means 'or'. _Choose one._
 -   The bonuses and difficulties of the roll are all worked out as you read down the move, and should be fairly self-explanatory.
-    -   Though some moves also require the right kinds of [[Gear Examples List#Weapons|weapons]] to get the most benefit from them.
+    -   Though some moves also require the right kinds of [[Gear List#Weapons|weapons]] to get the most benefit from them.
 -   _You **may** these [[KISSing|KISS]] move rolls, but remember to keep it short and sweet._

 #que See the [[#Combat Moves List]] below to read each move separately, or print off the [[move cards]] from the resources chapter.